jkpunay25/api/README.md

 Provide code
 examples or instructions on how to use your API.

-A: Using Postman to Interact with the API
+- Using Postman to Interact with the API

 Launch Postman: Ensure that Postman is installed and ready for use on your system.